shhlife/griptape-sample-structure/README.md

-# Griptape Sample Structure
+# Griptape Sample Structure Template

-This is an example structure that can be used to run a Griptape Agent or publish the output from generic Python Code.
+This is an example structure template that can be used to run a Griptape Agent or publish the output from generic Python Code.

 ## How it works